madhura276/trader-sentiment-dashboard/README.md

 * Trader behavior changes based on emotional market states
 * Combining sentiment + trade data unlocks deeper insights

-👉 Sentiment should not be used alone, but it is a **powerful complementary signal** in trading strategy design.
+ Sentiment should not be used alone, but it is a **powerful complementary signal** in trading strategy design.

----

-# 👤 Author

-**Madhura Gundluru**
-GitHub name : **madhura276**

----

-# ⭐ Final Note

-This project represents an **end-to-end data analytics workflow**:

-✔ Data Engineering
-✔ Data Analysis
-✔ Visualization
-✔ Dashboard Development
-✔ Deployment

----